 A former home health nurse noted that it would be good to have more options available for doctors' appointments and healthy food.
-She also noted that she works as a nurse case manager for worker's compensation, and that it would be great for injured workers to have reliable, affordable, and safe transportation.
-Finally, she suggested the many medical facilities along Webb Road, Andover Hospital on 21st Street, and the International Rescue Committee as possible origins/destinations to look at.
+She also noted that she works as a nurse case manager for workman's compensation, and that it would be great for injured workers to have reliable, affordable, and safe transportation.
+Finally, she suggested Webb, Andover Hospital on 21st Street, and the International Rescue Committee as possible origins/destinations to look at.